mayerjRRR/CycleGAN-Tensorflow/README.md

 ## Usage

-- Execute the following command to download the specified dataset as well as train a model:
+- Execute the following command to train a model:

 ```
-$ python cycle-gan.py --task apple2orange --image_size 256
+$ python train.py --task videos
 ```

 - To reconstruct 256x256 images, set `--image_size` to 256; otherwise it will resize to and generate images in 128x128.